 It has been a rough week for Canada’s Big 3 telecoms.
 First, the Federal election results all but guarantees that Canada’s telecoms will be under pressure to lower wireless pricing.
 It was a focal point of both the Liberal and NDP platforms.
 Combined, they have the votes to move on making good on their campaign promises to lower prices.

 This is a macro event, and at this point in time there is no clear way to know exactly how this will play out.
 Can the Feds deliver on this promise?
-How will it impact the Big 3?
+How will it impact the Big 3 among other Canadian stocks?
 There is no clarity here, and don’t expect answers any time soon.

 Outside of the elections, the biggest setback came courtesy of Rogers Communications’ (TSX:RCI.B) disappointing third quarter results.
 Earnings of $1.19 per share missed by $0.12 and revenue of $3.75 billion missed by $120 million.

 Unlimited data plans hurting Rogers Communications (TSE:RCI.B)